Bad Confessions Can DAmn Us

 –St. Robert Bellarmine, Doctor of the Church

-To acquire this kind of sorrow, we are supposed to spend our lives converting in our faith to come to truly hate our sinful self so to embrace God’s saving love.
-But for many reasons our sorrow simply isn’t true.
+To acquire this kind of sorrow, we are supposed to spend our lives converting in our faith, using the sacrament of reconciliation to come to truly hate our sinful-self so to embrace God’s saving love.
+But for most, we don’t even know our sorrow is quite insincere and needs much mercy to repair.
+From being deceived, many will swear our contrition is true, but God knows it is far from it.

-“Your sorrow, after your falls, after your failures in generosity, is it really sorrow or [from your pride] is it the frustration of seeing yourself so small and weak [when from your pride you want to be strong]?
+“Your sorrow, after your falls…is it really sorrow or [from your pride] is it the frustration of seeing yourself so small and weak [when from your pride you want to be strong]?
 How far you are from Jesus if you are not humble.”

 –St. Josemaria Escriva

-Yet, to gain a contrition that is true, we need GREAT GRACE and must go to God in the sacraments–especially confession–to grow in our sorrow, since this sacrament was designed by God to send much grace (help) so our love for God and hatred for sin can grow and become so great we would rather suffer, even to the point of shedding blood, rather than offend Our Lord, so “all should come to [true] repentance [from God’s mercy]” (2 Peter 3:9).
+But God want to, turn to Him and leave all that causes our confessions to be bad because “all should come to [true] repentance” (2 Peter 3:9) and to do that, we need GREAT GRACE.
+Therefore, we should seek God through prayer and the sacraments–especially confession–to grow in our sorrow, since this sacrament was designed by God to send much grace (help) increase our hatred for sin so it can become true: so great we would rather suffer, even to the point of shedding blood, rather than offend Our Lord.

 “In your struggle against [stopping] sin you have not yet resisted to the point of shedding blood.”
 (Hebrews 12:4)